 This 20-credit Level 7 module will allow you to develop the requisite communication skills, focused assessment and clinical decision-making, and management skills to enable practitioners to manage chronic diseases in a range of clinical settings.

-Students will develop the ability to critically analyse, synthesise and review care decisions in relation to chronic disease management by discussing, debating and reviewing alternative approaches to care delivery which meet the medico-legal requirements for advanced practice and have ethical and moral principles embedded throughout.
+Working at an advanced level of clinical practice, you'll develop the ability to critically analyse, synthesise and review care decisions about chronic disease management by discussing, debating, and reviewing alternative approaches to care delivery that meet the medico-legal requirements for advanced practice and have ethical and moral principles embedded throughout.

 We don’t currently display entry requirements for United States.
 Please contact the Student Admin team on email@example.com or 0191 515 3154.